HerbCleary/Unit03/Main Unit/documentation.md

 # Portfolio

+Here is a quick jumble of ideas in list form that I could use for my portfolio.

 - Mos specialist awards (Excel, Word, Powerpoint, Word/Excel Expert)
 - Examples of my photo editing work
 - Tinkercad work
 - possibly artwork
+- (Youtube from that one unit ?)
+- Unit 13's phone website

+There's probably more but this is the stuff that seems relevant if I were to pursue a job in IT.

+#

+    28/05/22 - 07/06/22

+#

+FEEDBACK